latchbio/latch/docs/source/snakemake/tutorial.md

 latch register . --snakefile Snakefile
 ```

-During registration, a workflow image is built and the `snakemake_jit_entrypoint.py` file is generated.
+During registration, a workflow image is built and uploaded and the `snakemake_jit_entrypoint.py` file is generated.
 Once the registration finishes, the `stdout` provides a link to your workflow on Latch.

 ![Snakemake workflow interface on Latch](../assets/snakemake/tutorial.png)